lbechberger/ML4NLP/doku_in_progress.md

 The python code for generating the dataset can be found in the file *dataset_generation.py*.
 It holds the method *generate_dataset(amount_users, subcategories_per_user, profile_articles_per_subcategory, liked_articles_per_subcategory, disliked_articles)* which creates a desired number of user profiles.
 For the user profile, the number of categories of interests and the number of articles for each interest are parameters of the named method, followed by article amounts to create the data for training, validation and test.
 As described in the chapter [Balanced vs. imbalanced data](#balanced-vs-imbalanced-data), the dataset is imbalanced in favor of a bigger amount of uninteresting articles in comparison to interesting articles.
 The named parameters control this ratio and can be changed for creating a balanced dataset.
 Having the same amount of profile articles as well as positive and negative samples ensures a uniform format of all users.
 The categories of interest themselves are not part of the dataset.
 The user's categories of interests are drawn from a weighted random distribution where categories that contain a larger number of articles are more likely to be drawn than categories containing a smaller number of articles.
 This decision was made because we argued that, in general, a category that contains many articles is more important and more people are interested in that topic.
-Subsequently, for each of the user's topics of interest, a specified number of articles from that category are randomly drawn.
+Subsequently, for each of the user's topics of interest, a specified number of articles from that category is randomly drawn.
 The dataset is returned as a nesting of lists holding URIs.
 It is then saved as a pickle-file, as an easy way of serializing the structure and content of the dataset.
 For a more general usage of the dataset, it would of course be possible to save it as for example a csv-file.

 The dataset is structured as follows (example for two users).
 Each line is one step down the hierarchy of lists, so going down shows the unpacked version of the line before.